 Large projects like remodeling a bathroom, building a pool or other permanent outdoor structure, or revitalizing your landscaping add value to your home.

-An increase in home value leads to an increase in property taxes.
+An increase in home value leads to an increase in property tax.
 Although tax assessors are required to follow a set of guidelines when evaluating a property, there is still some subjectivity that goes into an assessment.
 As a result, more attractive homes might be given a greater assessed value than similar houses that are less aesthetically appealing.

 Walking through your home with the assessor will allow you to point out the assets as well as the deficiencies, ensuring you receive the fairest valuation of your home.